Quantum dissipation: Caldeira–Leggett model or harmonic bath model

 is a kernel which characterizes the effective force that affects the motion of the particle in the presence of dissipation.
 For so-called Markovian baths, which do not keep memory of the interaction with the system, and for Ohmic dissipation, the equations of motion simplify to the classical equations of motion of a particle with friction:

 Hence, one can see how Caldeira–Leggett model fulfills the goal of getting classical dissipation from the quantum mechanics framework.
 The Caldeira–Leggett model has been used to study quantum dissipation problems since its introduction in 1981, being extensively used as well in the field of quantum decoherence.

+The Caldeira-Leggett model has also been extended to include time-dependent external fields, as for driven systems.

+In the presence of time-dependent external fields, if these act on the system only, but not on the bath, only the projected dynamics of the system is affected and it contains and additional external force term.
+Hence the total Hamiltonian of the system is given by: